yyxhdy/arja/README.md

 ```
 $ java -cp lib/*:bin us.msu.cse.repair.Main ArjaE -DsrcJavaDir path_to_directory_of_src_buggy \
 						-DbinJavaDir path_to_directory_of_binary_source_buggy \
-						-DbinTestDir path_to_directory_of_binary_test_buggy \
+						-DbinTestDir path_to_directory_of_binary_test_buggyÂ \
 						-Ddependences paths_to_dependences_buggy \
 						-DpopulationSize value_of_population_size \
 						-DgzoltarDataDir path_to_directory_of_Gzoltar_output \
 ```
 In this command, the parameter -DpopulationSize sets the population size of ARJA-e to "value_of_population_size";
-the parameter -DgzoltarDataDir specifies the path to the root directory of the Gzoltar 1.6.2 output (see http://www.gzoltar.com/command-line.html).
+the parameter -DgzoltarDataDir specifies the path to the root directory of the Gzoltar 1.6.2 output (see https://github.com/GZoltar/gzoltar/tree/master/com.gzoltar.cli).

 ## Evaluation